General Ledger Basics: Definition and Examples

 • Visualize every financial transaction

 Staying on top of your company’s accounting records isn’t the easiest task.
-While many small business owners use Excel to track their finances, this process is often time-consuming and has the potential for creating accounting errors.
+While many small business owners use Excel to track their finances, this process is often time-consuming and can create accounting errors.

-To ensure your books are up-to-date and all transactions are recorded accurately without cutting any corners, it’s valuable to have help along the way.
-Hire someone to do this important process for you by finding a professional and qualified independent bookkeeper on Upwork.
+To ensure your books are up to date and all transactions are recorded accurately without cutting any corners, it’s valuable to have help along the way.
+Hire someone to do general ledger work by finding a professional and qualified independent bookkeeper on Upwork.

 6 common types of general ledger accounts

-A general ledger typically records the following accounts:
+A general ledger typically records the following accounts, which are often organized in a chart of accounts:

 • Assets